Relocating Seat Tracks

 Starting from the rear of the adapter plate, closest to the back seat, measure for the 4 holes that will be drilled in the adapter plate.

-• 1st Hole is 1/2" from edge, countersink the bottom of this hole
+• 1st Hole is 1/2 in. from edge, countersink the bottom of this hole

-• 2nd Hole is 2" from 1st hole, countersink the top of this hole
+• 2nd Hole is 2 in. from 1st hole, countersink the top of this hole

-• 3rd Hole is 12-1/8th" from 2nd hole, countersink the bottom of this hole
+• 3rd Hole is 12-1/8th in. from 2nd hole, countersink the bottom of this hole

-• 4th Hole is 2" from 3rd hole, countersink the top of this hole
+• 4th Hole is 2 in. from 3rd hole, countersink the top of this hole

-The two outer adapter plates will get the 1-1/4" flat head bolts, the two inner adapter plates gets 2-1/2" bolts so they be long enough to pass through the factory pedestal spacer.
+The two outer adapter plates will get the 1-1/4 in. flat head bolts, the two inner adapter plates gets 2-1/2 in. bolts so they be long enough to pass through the factory pedestal spacer.
 These bolts go in the 2nd Hole and are weld in place then grind the weld smooth.
-The reason is because there’s no way to get a tool on the bolt head once installed.
+The reason is because there's no way to get a tool on the bolt head once installed.
 These bolts will go through the rear holes in the floor pan.

 Remove the studs from the seat tracks with a stud extractor or vise-grips.
 Notice the stud has fine threads going through the floor pan and course thread going through the seat track.
 Chase the threads in the seat tacks with a 5/16"-18 tap to clean up the threads.
-Two 5/16"-18 x 3/4" flat head bolts will attach the adapter to each seat track.
+Two 5/16 in.-18 x 3/4 in. flat head bolts will attach the adapter to each seat track.

 After everything was mocked up, I removed the adapter plate, cleaned them up in the blasting cabinet and painted with rust protection to prevent carpet stains.
 A drop of Loctite was added to the threads before bolting the adapter to the seat track.
-5/16"-18 x 1-1/4" flat head bolts (not shown in photo) were used to attach the front of the adapter to the floor pan.
+5/16 in.-18 x 1-1/4 in. flat head bolts (not shown in photo) were used to attach the front of the adapter to the floor pan.
 The green masking tape in the last photo was used to temporary distinguish between the front and back of the adapter when countersinking holes.

 Shopping List / Tools Needed